David DeLong (Chair, National Representative)

 Jacki is from the Okanagan Nation.
 She has worked in Aboriginal health for approximately 30 years.
-Jacki currently manages all health programs for the Osoyoos Indian Band, and is part of the Okanagan National Wellness Committee.
+Jacki currently manages all health programs for the Penticton Indian Band, and is part of the Okanagan National Wellness Committee.
 In her previous role as President of the First National health Directors Association of BC, Jacki was involved with the transfer of health services from Health Canada to the First Nations Health Authority.
 She has also worked closely with Interior Health Authority in all areas of health.

 Errol currently serves as Chief Operating Officer at Uncommon Purpose Ventures.
 Errol brings more than 25 years of experience leading the finance and operations functions of companies ranging from start-ups to multinational corporations including Traction on Demand, Absolute Software, Inetco Systems, Pivotal Corporation and Ritchie Bros.
 Auctioneers.
 Prior to leaving public practice, Errol was a manager in the audit and advisory services group at KPMG LLP, where he worked with a portfolio of private and public companies.
 Errol holds a CPA, CA designation and a Bachelor of Business Administration from Simon Fraser University.
 He brings to CMHA BC a broad experience in finance, strategy development, operations, technology and governance.